 We work on a range of different topics, currently mainly focusing on mechanisms and properties of unconventional and topological superconductors.
 We use a wide range of theoretical techniques, from analytically tractable Green’s function methods to large-scale numerical calculations of inhomogeneous superconducting systems and strongly correlated materials, also including complementary ab-initio calculations.
-Below are shorter descriptions of our currently funded main activities.
+Below are short descriptions of our current main activities.

 New Frontiers for Topological States of Matter